A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: High-energy emission from shocked matter

 Hard X-ray emissions are detected in some novae, such as in V838 Her \citep{llo92ob}, in V1974 Cyg \citep{bal98ko}, and in V382 Vel \citep{muk01i} and interpreted as the shocked ejecta emission.

-\subsubsection{Velocity systems in V1974 Cyg}
+\subsubsection{Velocity Systems in V1974 Cyg}

-First, we make a qualitative comparison of our model velocities with those in the fast nova V1974 Cyg, of which the three velocity components were well observed, i.e., $v_{\rm early}\sim 5000$ km s$^{-1}$, $v_{\rm shock}\sim 800$ km s$^{-1}$ (principal spectra), and $v_{\rm wind}\sim 1500$ km s$^{-1}$ (diffuse enhanced spectra) \citep[e.g.,][]{cho97gp, cas04lr}.
-The velocity of principal system increases from 800 km s$^{-1}$ (at post-maximum) to 1700 km s$^{-1}$ (at $\sim 50$ day).
-Correspondingly, the velocity of diffuse enhanced system goes up from 1500 km s$^{-1}$ to 2900 km s$^{-1}$.
-These increasing trend is similar to that of our shocked ejecta model.
+First, we make a qualitative comparison of our model velocities with those in the fast nova V1974 Cyg, of which the three velocity components were well observed, i.e., $v_{\rm early}\sim 5000$ km s$^{-1}$, $v_{\rm shock}\sim 800$ km s$^{-1}$ (principal spectra), and $v_{\rm wind}\sim 1500$ km s$^{-1}$ (diffuse-enhanced spectra) \citep[e.g.,][]{cho97gp, cas04lr}.
+The velocity of the principal system increases from 800 km s$^{-1}$ (post-maximum) to 1700 km s$^{-1}$ (at $\sim 50$ day).
+Correspondingly, the velocity of the diffuse-enhanced system goes up from 1500 km s$^{-1}$ to 2900 km s$^{-1}$.
+This increasing trend is similar to that of our shocked ejecta model.

 \citet{cho97gp} discussed the empirical $v_{\rm p}$-$t_3$ relation, i.e., $t_3=42$ day for V1974 Cyg and $v_{\rm p}\approx 800$ km s$^{-1}$ which is derived from equation (\ref{vp_vs_t3}).
 They discussed that the assignment of $v_{\rm p}\sim 800$ km s$^{-1}$ at post-maximum is reasonable as a principal system.
-More rapidly declining novae have larger velocities of principal systems.
+More rapidly declining novae have larger velocities of the principal systems.

-Simply substituting $v_{\rm wind} - v_{\rm shock} =v_{\rm d} - v_{\rm p} = 1500 - 800 = 700$ km s$^{-1}$ or $=2900 - 1750 = 1150$ km s$^{-1}$ into equation (\ref{shock_kev_energy}), we obtain $k T_{\rm sh} \sim 0.5$ -- 1.3 keV, which is broadly consistent with the temperature estimated by \citet{bal98ko}.
+Simply substituting $v_{\rm wind} - v_{\rm shock} =v_{\rm d} - v_{\rm p} = 1500$ -- 800 = 700 km s$^{-1}$ or $=2900$ -- 1750 = 1150 km s$^{-1}$ into equation (\ref{shock_kev_energy}), we obtain $k T_{\rm sh} \sim 0.5$ -- 1.3 keV, which is broadly consistent with the temperature estimated by \citet{bal98ko}.
 The converted thermal energy generation rate is calculated to be as large as $L_{\rm sh}\sim 1.8 \times 10^{37} \times 1.0 \times (1.15)^3/2.9 \sim 1 \times 10^{37}$ erg s$^{-1}$ for $\dot{M}_{\rm wind}\sim 1\times 10^{-4} ~M_\sun$ yr$^{-1}$.

-Thus, we can reproduce the temperature of k$T_{\rm sh}\sim 1$-2 keV if we take the observed velocities of $v_{\rm d} - v_{\rm p}$ instead of our model value of $v_{\rm wind} - v_{\rm shock}$.
+Thus, we can reproduce the temperature of k$T_{\rm sh}\sim 1$--2 keV if we take the observed velocities of $v_{\rm d} - v_{\rm p}$ instead of our model value of $v_{\rm wind} - v_{\rm shock}$.
 Our original shock formation model based on \citet{kat22sha}'s calculation has problems in explaining hard X-ray emission of V1974 Cyg.